 Michael C. Westfall was appointed State Inspector General by Governor Ralph S. Northam in April 2018, after serving as Acting State Inspector General since February 2017 and Deputy Inspector General since 2015.

-In his role as Deputy Inspector General, Westfall oversaw the state fraud, waste and abuse hotline and guided performance audits of executive branch agencies.
-He also managed the business office, the information technology division and the internal audit and training program.
+As Deputy Inspector General, Westfall oversaw the State Fraud, Waste and Abuse Hotline and guided performance audits of executive branch agencies.
+He also managed the agency's business office, Information Technology and Security Services unit and the Internal Audit Oversight and Training program.

-Westfall is a certified inspector general, a certified public accountant and a certifed fraud examiner.
-He is a member of multiple professional organizations including the Association of Inspectors General, Association of Certified Fraud Examiners and the Institute of Internal Auditors.
+Westfall is a certified inspector general, a certified public accountant and a certified fraud examiner.
+He is a member of multiple professional organizations, including the Association of Inspectors General, Association of Certified Fraud Examiners and the Institute of Internal Auditors.
 A native of Norfolk, he holds a bachelor’s degree in biology and a master’s degree in accountancy from Virginia Commonwealth University.